 What is Die Cutting?

 Die cutting is any process where you use a machine to mass produce a single cut-out shape.
-This lets you cut out the same design, repeatedly, without using a stencil or scissors.
+This lets you cut out multiple cuts of the same design, repeatedly, without using a stencil or scissors.

-Not only does it save time but die cutting ensures a consistent, high-quality cut, making wedding invitations and other important crafts accessible and fun at home.
+Not only does it save time but die cutting ensures a consistent, high-quality cut and finished product, making wedding invitations and other important crafts accessible and fun at home.

 Due to the growth of sticker making, scrapbooking and crafting we’ve seen a lot of change in the past twenty years.